COVID-19 FAQs as of June 21, 2021

 Answer provided by Dr. Noah Levine

-All B&M employees who work in health care settings are required to continually abide by the hospital or clients standards.
-At this time, CDC and OSHA have recommended using a combination of standard precautions, contact precautions, airborne precautions, and personal protective equipment (gowns, gloves, N95 masks, and eye protection) to protect healthcare workers with exposure to the virus.
+All B&M employees who work in health care settings are required to continually abide by the hospital’s or client’s standards.
+At this time, the CDC and OSHA have recommended using a combination of standard precautions, contact precautions, airborne precautions and personal protective equipment (gowns, gloves, N95 masks, and eye protection) to protect healthcare workers with exposure to the virus.

 Engineering controls such as physical barriers, airborne infection isolation rooms will likely be set up in health care settings.
 Ensure that you understand the layout and ask questions if you’re unsure.

-All B&M employees who work in airport settings are required to continually abide by the airport or clients standards.
+All B&M employees who work in airport settings are required to continually abide by the airport’s or client’s standards.

 If you believe you have been exposed on the job, alert your direct supervisor and Regional HSE.

 Your healthcare provider can determine if your signs and symptoms are explained by other causes, or if there is reason to suspect you may have COVID-19.
 If laboratory testing is appropriate, your healthcare provider will work with health officials in your province/state to collect any clinical specimens for diagnosis.

 There is no current vaccine or specific treatment available.
 Hospitals can provide supportive care for infected people.
 (Update 2021 – vaccines are now available, and are being administered to high priority groups currently, with vaccination of the wider population to follow.)

 It is not yet known whether the weather and temperature will impact the spread of COVID-19.
 Some other viruses, like the common cold and flu, spread more during the cold winter months, but that does not mean it is impossible to become sick with these viruses during other months.
 At this time, it is not known whether the spread of COVID-19 will decrease when weather becomes warmer.